Yang Style Tai Chi Homepage

 - level palm (ping zhang)

-The second class, "straight extended" (zhi shen xing), contains four types of palm methods:
+The second class, “straight extended” (zhi shen xing),

 - upward palm (yang zhang)